Divergence of CAT(0) Cube Complexes and Coxeter Groups: Introduction

-The aforementioned classification of quadratic divergence in right-angled Coxeter groups is an application of \ref{intro_div_thm4} above.
-Furthermore, as an application of \ref{intro_div_thm3} we give graph-theoretic criteria which imply polynomial lower bounds on divergence of right angled Coxeter groups.
+The aforementioned characterization of quadratic divergence in right-angled Coxeter groups is an application of \ref{intro_div_thm4} above.
+Furthermore, as an application of \ref{intro_div_thm3} we give graph-theoretic criteria which imply polynomial lower bounds on divergence of right-angled Coxeter groups.

-\Restate{Theorem}{higher_degree_div_racg}{} { Suppose the graph $\Gamma$ contains a rank $n$ pair $(s, t)$, then $Div(W_{\Gamma})$ is bound below by a polynomial of degree $n+1$. }
+\Restate{Theorem}{higher_degree_div_racg}{} { Suppose the graph $\Gamma$ contains a rank $n$ pair $(s, t)$, then $Div(W_{\Gamma})$ is bounded below by a polynomial of degree $n+1$. }

-Here a rank $n$ pair $(s,t)$ is a pair of non-adjacent vertices $s, t \in \Gamma$ which satisfy a certain inductive graph-theoretic criteria.
-By the above theorem and the machinery of thickness, we provide exact bounds on the divergence of a wide range of right-angled Coxeter groups.
+Here a rank $n$ pair, where $n$ is any nonnegative integer, is a pair of non-adjacent vertices of $\Gamma$ that satisfy a certain inductive graph-theoretic criterion.
+The above theorem together with the machinery of thickness (see \cite{BHSC} and \cite{Lev2}), provide exact bounds on the divergence of a wide range of right-angled Coxeter groups.
 The above theorem, in particular, applies to the examples given in \cite{DT}.
+However, this theorem is still not sufficient to characterize divergence in RACGs as demonstrated by Remark \ref{cubic_counterexample_rmk}.

 Finally, we explore the divergence in the setting of Coxeter groups (not necessarily right-angled).
 Given an edge-labeled simplicial graph $\Gamma$ there is a corresponding Coxeter group $W_{\Gamma}$.
-An adaptation of our techniques allow us to prove results in this general case.
+An adaptation of our techniques allows us to prove results in this general case.
 For instance, we provide the following polynomial lower bound.

 \Restate{Theorem}{coxeter_higher_div_thm}{} { Let $\Gamma$ be an even triangle-free Coxeter graph.
-Suppose $(u, v)$ is a rank $n$ pair, then the divergence of the Coxeter group $W_{\Gamma}$ is bound below by a polynomial of degree $n+1$ in $r$. }
+Suppose $(u, v)$ is a rank $n$ pair, then the divergence of the Coxeter group $W_{\Gamma}$ is bounded below by a polynomial of degree $n+1$. }

-By the thickness machinery and the above theorem, for any positive integer degree, we can conclude there are infinite classes of Coxeter groups which are not right-angled and which have polynomial divergence of that degree.
+By the above theorem and the results from \cite{BHSC}, for any positive integer degree, we can conclude there are infinite classes of Coxeter groups which are not right-angled and which have polynomial divergence of that degree.
 This shows the existence of higher degree polynomial divergence in the general class of Coxeter groups is abundant.